Please select any day below to view that destination

 Traverse the mighty seas, float in the shadows of glaciers, and encounter thrilling wildlife as you venture where few others have gone before.
 This Great Antarctic Expedition is truly epic, retracing the path of the historic first explorers to take you to Antarctica’s most treasured places.

 You’ll start at ‘the end of the world’ in Ushuaia, the southernmost city in the world.
 Take a few days to explore the nautical sites and beautiful national parks before embarking on your Antarctic expedition.

-As you pull away from the mainland, you’ll cross through the Beagle Channel, en route for your first stop in the Falkland Islands, an incredible wildlife haven.
-Continue through the Southern Ocean to South Georgia, the site of Shackleton’s final resting place, packed with penguins, sea birds and seals.
+As you pull away from the mainland, you’ll cross through the Beagle Channel, en route to your first stop in the Falkland Islands, an incredible wildlife haven.
+Continue through the Southern Ocean to South Georgia, the site of Shackleton’s final resting place, packed with penguins, sea birds, and seals.